-Attitude – we expect our players to maintain a good conduct for example, our core principles: communication, work rate, leadership and concentration.
-As well as attributes which also compliment those such as sportsmanship politeness, good manners, and sociable.
+Attitude – we expect our players to maintain good conduct, for example, our core principles: communication, work rate, leadership and concentration.
+As well as attributes that also compliment those such as sportsmanship politeness, good manners, and sociability.

-Attendance – we expect our players to maintain a high standard in punctuality, attendance to Monday and Friday training sessions.
+Attendance – we expect our players to maintain a high standard in punctuality, attendance at Monday and Friday training sessions.

 Ability – when selecting players for external opportunities or games we bring players based on the 4 corners and their ability to apply what they have learnt during training sessions

 Location: Trinity School, Shirley Park, Croydon CR9 7AT

 Location: Elmers End Goals

 In the professional game, footballers within the English academies, at all age groups are given an individual Development Plan completed by the coaches for the plan of self-development for the season.
 This gets reviewed and updated quarterly.
 This will be discussed either face to face, via zoom or on the phone depending on what is feasible at the time and so we are in accordance with the relevant guidelines at the time.

 We look to engage parents by providing them with regular reports updating them of their child’s progress on and off the pitch.
 Below is an example of how the footballing report would like, and somewhat else would be included in the report:

 Attitude to learning